realJohnDoe/org-sim/memory-bank/progress.md

 - **Documentation Priority**: User emphasized setting up the Memory Bank first, ensuring all context is captured before coding begins, aligning with guidelines for memory reset continuity.
 - **Testing Integration**: User requested testing be integrated into each feature development step rather than as a separate work package, aligning with TDD principles.
 - **Project Location**: User moved the Vite project content to the repository root to simplify structure, which was accounted for during dependency installation.
+- **Hierarchy Definition**: Updated test logic to reflect the user's definition of hierarchy levels, ensuring accurate validation of organizational structure.